effjy/axis/README.md

 ## 🛠️ Cryptographic Architecture

-Axis uses a multi-tiered key hierarchy to separate the password, the long-term keys, and the per-sector data keys:
+Axis employs a multi-tiered cryptographic design to protect files from physical and quantum adversaries:

 ```mermaid
 graph TD